zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     As our query did a full table scan of the LINEORDER table, that session statistic shows that we scanned 23 million rows from the IM column store.
 Notice that in our second buffer cache query that statistic does not show up.
 Only one statistic shows up, "IM scan segments disk" with a value of 1.
 This means that even though the LINEORDER table is in the IM column store (IM segment) we actually scan that segment outside of the column store either from disk or the buffer cache.
 In this case it’s from the buffer cache, as the query did no physical IO.

 3. Let's look for a specific order in the LINEORDER table based on the order key.
 Typically, a full table scan is not an efficient execution plan when looking for a specific entry in a table.
-Alternative script:  `@03_single_key_im.sql`

     ````
     set timing on